 A list of the asset accounts used for recording prior year adjustments can be found by going to Set Up Financials/Supply Chain > Common Definitions > Design ChartFields > Define Values > ChartField Values – Account and searching for accounts that being with “6%P” or “5%P.”

 5. Entries/adjustments for asset purchased in two or more prior fiscal years

+Correction of an Error is covered in MOM-SFSD-POL-SAB 311 – Fund Equity.
+Review this policy to determine if fund balance accounts are appropriate based on circumstances and thresholds.

 Entries related to full accrual funds (proprietary funds) are recorded in the Actuals Ledger, and entries related to modified accrual funds (governmental funds) are recorded in the Entitywide Ledger.
 Example: Equipment with a capitalized cost of $6,000 was placed in service on May 15, 2017.
 The equipment was added to AM during March 2019 with no salvage value and a useful life of 60 months.
 The AM generated entries for March 2019 would be as follows below.